barrysteyn/pelican_plugin-render_math/README.md

     LATEX = 'article'

 And in each article, add the metadata key 'latex'.
-For example, with the above settings, creating an article called math, I would just include 'latex' as part of the metadata:
+For example, with the above settings, creating an article that I want to render latex math, I would just include 'Latex' as part of the metadata without any value:

     Date: 1 sep 2012
     Status: draft